 When to Use Quick Search:

-On the left sidebar, you can "Refine Your Search" a number of different ways--including by publication date
+On the right sidebar, you can "Tweak my Results" a number of different ways--including by publication date

-**Remember, since you are supposed to look for recent publications (such as 2012 through present), you can narrow your seach easily in the "Publication Date" box
+**Remember, since you are supposed to look for recent publications (such as 2012 through present), you can narrow your search easily from "Limit by Date" in the "Tweak my Results" section.

 When searching for government-related statistics or reports, you can use Google!
 Type in your keywords, then type site:.gov and you will locate a wide variety of federal, state, and local statistics and reports.